 Where to Stay in Perth

 How to get there: Perth has an international airport that is connected to many overseas destinations.
 It’s located over 25 hours away from another major city in Australia.
-Also, domestic flights connecting Perth to another major city is the best way to travel between them.
+Also, domestic flights connecting Perth to other major cities are the best way to travel between them.

-1 thought on “10 Best Australian Honeymoon Destinations”
+1 thought on “10 Best Australian Honeymoon Destinations in 2024”

 1. I am a female biker, getting married next month, want a long honeymoon trip, not sure which destination to pick.
 Hope I can finalize some destinations before my wedding LOL.